Kenny has been a left BK amputee since birth due to a congenital birth defect. Kenny

 decided to move past just participating in events and become more involved by becoming

-of golf he enjoys running in 1/2 marathons and is the secretary for another charity
+for Fourroux prosthetics.
+On top of golf he enjoys running in 1/2 marathons and is the secretary for another charity

 called Amputee Blade Runners.
 He is married to his incredible wife Christie Green and

-they have one son name Aiden Green.
+they have one son named Aiden Green.

 Virgil Price has been a member of the National Amputee Golf Association for 13 years and is a Life Member.
 He is also a member of the Southern Amputee Golf Association and the Eastern Amputee Golf Association.
 He is a right below knee amputee.
 He has lived in Florida since 1972.
 He was also the Secretary/Treasurer of the Southern Amputee Golf Association for three years.
 He is retired from the military and enjoys golf and bicycle riding.
 He presently resides in St. Petersburg, Florida.